JJ/hoborg/text/text.md

 just spat at the fire, raising a small flame that made José look alive for a brief moment.

-Fulgencio had found this group in a railtrack yard in Tallahassee when desceding from a train, trying to be unobtrusive.
-No way to do it when being trailed by a two hundred and fifty pound waking cash register, and he was inmediately hailed by them and asked to join them by the fire.
+Fulgencio had found this group in a rail yard in Tallahassee when descending from a train, trying to be unobtrusive.
+No way to do it when being trailed by a two hundred and fifty pound waking cash register, and he was immediately hailed by them and asked to join them by the fire.
 Liquor was passed, bread and cheese shared, and histories and local tips swapped.
 Then, more alcohol had flowed and everything became a bit blurry.